microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/developerguide.md

 When using the debug version of the Fallback Layer library, the Fallback layer has limited validation that will catch unsupported cases and output the cause of failure to the debugger.

 ### Acceleration structure visualization
 It can be helpful to visualize the acceleration structure, particularly when you make changes to the structure logic in the library.
-To do this, enable ENABLE_ACCELERATION_STRUCTURE_VISUALIZATION in [FallbackDebug.h](src/FallbackDebug.h) and set FallbackLayer::m_levelToVisualize in [FallbackLayer.h](src/FallbackLayer.h) to a tree level you want to visualize.
+To do this, enable ENABLE_ACCELERATION_STRUCTURE_VISUALIZATION in [FallbackDebug.h](src/FallbackDebug.h) and in [ModelViewerRayTracing.h](../../Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/ModelViewerRayTracing.h).

+The visualization shows the depth of each triangle in the BVH, starting with the root of the top-level acceleration structure.
+Blue triangles are located at depths of 0-9 levels deep, green triangles are at 10-21 levels deep, and red triangles are at 22-31 levels deep.
+Darker colors imply deeper triangles (thus longer ray traversals to intersection) in each range.
 ```c
 // Set to 1 to visualize acceleration structure.
 // Since this writes to a raytracing output during ray traversal,